Background pattern

 Children and adolescents

-Other medications and Entocord 3 mg capsules
+Other medicines and Entocord 3 mg Capsules

-Inform your doctor, pharmacist, or nurse if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor, pharmacist, or nurse if you are taking, have recently taken, or might take any other medicines.

-Taking Entocord 3 mg capsules with food and drinks
+Taking Entocord 3 mg Capsules with food and drinks

 Pregnancy, breastfeeding, and fertility

-Driving and operating machinery
+Driving and using machines

 Entocord does not affect the ability to drive vehicles or operate machinery.